 — from the letters of Lieutenant Christian Cresswell Carver, who died of his wounds at Flanders, 23 July 1917, at the age of 20 years old.

-Mametz Wood Summary
+Explore Mametz Wood

 The poem takes a reflective journey into Mametz Wood, the final resting place of nearly 4000 Welsh soldiers who gave their lives in service to the country, and who, in return, were accused of cowardice (though this accusation was later withdrawn, it soured relations between the commanding officers for quite some time).
-‘Mametz Wood’ is a deeply slow poem, inspired by Owen Sheers’ trip to Wales, during which a tomb of twenty Allied soldiers were discovered.
-Sheers was so enamored with the image, that he was to later return and compose ‘Mametz Wood’.
+‘Mametz Wood‘ is a deeply slow poem, inspired by Owen Sheers’ trip to Wales, during which a tomb of twenty Allied soldiers was discovered.
+Sheers was so enamored with the image, that he was to later return and compose ‘Mametz Wood‘.

-Mametz Wood Analysis
+Analysis of Mametz Wood

-The poem, which you can read in full here, opens with the most delicate placing of words – ‘for years afterwards the farmers found them’, Owen begins, and the use of the word ‘found them’ implies a genuine care on behalf of the farmers, an image that is further strengthened by the end phrase of the stanza – ‘as they tended the land back into itself’.
-The reference to the soldiers as ‘the wasted young’ shows again the futility and the violence of the war; Owen Sheers is writing in a generation where war is seen as wasteful rather than honourable, and the epitaph ‘the wasted young’ also brings to light how very childish the soldiers must have seemed for their bones to appear as though belonging to smaller men.
+The poem, which you can read in full here, opens with the most delicate placing of words – ‘for years afterwards the farmers found them’, Owen begins, and the use of the word ‘found them’ implies genuine care on behalf of the farmers, an image that is further strengthened by the end phrase of the stanza – ‘as they tended the land back into itself’.
+The reference to the soldiers as ‘the wasted young’ shows again the futility and the violence of the war; Owen Sheers is writing in a generation where war is seen as wasteful rather than honorable, and the epitaph ‘the wasted young’ also brings to light how very childish the soldiers must have seemed for their bones to appear as though belonging to smaller men.

 The stanza does not make much of the discovery of the farmers; the farmers, who are tending the land ‘back into itself’, thus helping it heal (the reference to the land here is not one of death, but of reconciliation with one’s own history and heritage) after the bloody battle of Mametz Wood, the effects of which, it is implied, are felt even today.
 Time has made these soldiers just as irreplaceably natural – the land, as well as the soldiers, were brutalized by the war, and the fact that their remains have lain there for years without being uncovered shows the selfishness of war.